LibreCS/.github/profile/README.md

 - vqgarm - VQGAN + CLIP implementation for testing arm64 processors

 ### Future Projects
-- pitify - Remote connect Spotify daemon for full-time audio control using Raspberry Pi
+- libregpt - Natural langauge chatbot for information about open-source software development

 ### Use and Contribution